 Medical malpractice can include any type of error or inaction during medical treatment that directly causes you or your loved one harm.
 Examples may include:

-• Prescription drug errors, whether the wrong type of drug was prescribed, a drug was prescribed that causes an interaction with other prescriptions or medication was prescribed to someone who is allergic.
+- Prescription drug errors, whether the wrong type of drug was prescribed, a drug was prescribed that caused an interaction with other prescriptions or medication was prescribed to someone who is allergic.

 How Medical Malpractice Claims are Proven

-If you believe your doctor or other medical professional have caused you harm by negligent or intentional erroneous action you should seek legal advice to understand your rights.
+If you believe your doctor or other medical professional has caused you harm by negligent or intentional erroneous action you should seek legal advice from a Salem, OR negligence lawyer to understand your rights.
 Before filing a case it is important to work with an experienced attorney who will listen to your story and review the facts to determine if your case meets the bask requirements for medical malpractice:

 Misdiagnosis or delayed diagnosis of a medical problem, injury or illness is the common complaint for medical malpractice.
 Error in diagnosis can lead to improper or delayed treatment for your condition, or no treatment being provided at all, may cause the condition to worsen and even result in death.